Evidence Level

 What is the recommended dosage of Folate?

-Does Folate interact with medications?
+Does Folate interact with any medications?